 However, if you can’t hear any noise coming from a device that is usually quite loud, there might be a problem.

-When you’re running complex programs, or it is hot outside, and your normally loud fan is completely silent, you may be dealing with an issue.
+You may be dealing with an issue when running complex programs, or it is hot outside, and your normally loud fan is completely silent.

-It’s possible that the laptop fan is no longer spinning, or it’s spinning at such a low speed that it doesn’t make any noise.
+The laptop fan may be no longer spinning or spinning at such a low speed that it doesn’t make any noise.

-This is a problem because it could lead to your computer overheating fast, causing it to slow down or become permanently damaged.
+This problem could lead to your computer overheating fast, causing it to slow down or permanently damage.

-In order to make sure that this is indeed the issue, you should take your device to a specialist or run diagnostics to identify the problem.
+To ensure this is the issue, you should take your device to a specialist or run diagnostics to identify the problem.

 You should replace the fan with a new one, either by yourself or by an expert.